Langley, Washington

-Langley (sc̓q̓abac) is a city in Island County, Washington, United States.
-It sits at the south end of Whidbey Island, overlooking the Saratoga Passage.
-The city's population was 1,035 at the 2010 census, while the ZIP Code Tabulation Area (ZCTA) for Langley's post office had a population of 4,878.
-By the 2020 census, the population increased to 1,147 people.
+Langley is a city in Island County, Washington, United States.
+It sits at the south end of Whidbey Island, overlooking Saratoga Passage.
+The 2020 census, the population increased to 1,147 people.
 Langley proper only covers 0.8 sqmi, but its ZCTA extends for 26.20 sqmi.

-Langley has been home to the Snohomish people since time immemorial.
-For centuries, people came to the site of Langley to camp during the summer months, and there was a village nearby at Sandy Point (č̓əč̓ɬqs), which, as of 1792, was inhabited by about 200 people; however, the Snohomish were removed to the Tulalip Reservation in the late 1800s, and the village was abandoned.
+Snohomish people historically camped near the modern-day site of Langley and had a village at Sandy Point.
+They were removed to the Tulalip Reservation in the late 1800s, and the village was abandoned.
 The modern settlement of Langley was founded in the 1890s by Jacob Anthes, and the town was incorporated in 1913.